In this week’s Dispatches from The Secret Library, Dr Oliver Tearle reads nature poetry from a forgotten poet named Ted

 Who is being described?
 This poet was born in England in the 1930s, married his first wife (of two) in 1956 after falling madly in love, made a name for himself as a nature poet (one notable early poem from his first collection featuring a fox), died in his late 60s, and was called Ted?
 I’m talking not about Ted Hughes but Ted Walker (1934-2004), one of England’s foremost nature poets of the second half of the twentieth century.
 And yet while Ted Hughes is one of the most recognisable names in twentieth-century English poetry, his namesake has fallen from view.

 I encountered Walker’s poetry first of all when I recently picked up a charming old hardcover book, New Poems 1965, in a local charity shop.
 I read Walker’s poem in the anthology, ‘Heron’, which appears in his second collection, The Solitaries.
 The same day, I bid for a copy of Walker’s first collection, Fox on a Barn Door (also from 1965), on eBay, and won.
-This blog post – not quite a review of Walker’s early poetry as a series of first impressions – is the result of winning that book in that eBay auction, and reading it (and, I have to say, enjoying it a great deal).
+This blog post – not quite a review of Walker’s early poetry so much as a series of first impressions – is the result of winning that book in that eBay auction, and reading it (and, I have to say, enjoying it a great deal).
 Since then, I’ve managed to pick up all five of Walker’s early collections (there was a long hiatus between 1978 and the late 1990s), each for no more than a few quid online.
 But the focus of this blog post is Fox on a Barn Door, that first collection.

 The poems we find inside Fox on a Barn Door are, as the title suggests, nature poems in the main, although there are also some wonderful poems which take in things like the pleasure piers of the coastal towns in Walker’s home county of Sussex.
 The nature poems are anti-Romantic in the way that Hughes’s nature poems are anti-Romantic; or at any rate, they are not Romantic in a conventional sense.
-As with Hughes, Plath, Hill, and other post-war poets writing about the English landscape, we find more harrowing imagery in amongst the celebration of the natural world, such as in ‘Breakwaters’, where Walker describes the breakwaters as ‘thin as a Belsen arm’.
+As with Hughes, Plath, Geoffrey Hill, and other post-war poets writing about the English landscape, we find more harrowing imagery in amongst the celebration of the natural world, such as in ‘Breakwaters’, where Walker describes the breakwaters as ‘thin as a Belsen arm’.

 Indeed, the sea and the south coast loom large in Walker’s early poems in particular.
 ‘Porpoises’ begins: